Animal-protein or fat based repellents?

 Animal-protein based repellents like BANGBANG work by slowly oxidising and releasing a sulphurous odour that repels through smell as it decays.
 They do work, but over time will breakdown in air and sunlight which limits their effectiveness.
 This applies for any animal protein based repellent.
 That's just the way nature works...protein will naturally decay and rot away.
 So a 4-6 week effective protection period is about the most you should expect and it will need to be reapplied, especially for new growth.
 DO NOT BELIEVE the hype from some other animal-protein based repellents (including powdered blood) that claim longer term protection.

-Fat-based repellents (and there are none made here except FATBANG) offer a much longer protection period as the coating of fat serves as a natural sticker-spreader.
+Fat-based repellents - and there are none made here in NZ except FATBANG and GREASEBANG - offer a much longer protection period as the coating of fat serves as a natural sticker-spreader.
 When plants are dormant the fat layer can remain for up to 6 months.
 Even if the smell has dissipated the fat coating will still offer protection.
 The coat may have a light white tinge on some leaf margins where the fluid may have congealed when drying.